 “Finland and Singapore are world leaders in education and technology, both top the global PISA scores, but with wholly different mindsets.
 It’s great to launch our first game in Singapore bringing the two leaders together.” says Peter Vesterbacka, Co-Founder of Lightneer.

 As the global lead market, the game launches in Singapore today.
 Student game workshops were led at schools, such as Stamford American International School (SAIS) whose students first beta-tested the concept yesterday.
-Hear what kids in Singapore have to say about this game.

-Game levels consists of puzzles and mazes, various kinds of antimatter monsters and collectible rewards.
+Game levels consist of puzzles and mazes, various kinds of antimatter monsters and collectible rewards.
 The periodic table becomes familiar when collecting and upgrading all 118 unique characters with special superpowers, and by playing, teach the element names and symbols.

 Big Bang Legends app is free to download.
 For a monthly subscription of 1.49 SGD, users can go ad-free and gain access to exclusive video learning content tailor-made by expert professors from Oxford & CERN.